VMihai-dev/SmartScripting/README.md

 <h1>SMART SCRIPTTING</h1>

+<h3> JUST REALIZE THE RABBITHOLE I GOT MYSELF INTO, WILL COME BACK TO THE PROJECT AFTER SOME TIME, PROMISE </h3>

 I am trying to build up a new programming language with the purpose of learning and maybe creating something cool.